 HOFFMAN: “It just kept growing.”
 Ben and his team now had the flywheel turning.
 It’s the fluid, fast-moving moment that entrepreneurs dream of.
 And if you’ve bootstrapped your way, as Ben did, you might have the mindset that you’ve arrived.
 The business is now sustainable.
 And you’re free from fundraising.

-Chapter 14: What investment might bring you: more speed, more support, more on-target advice
+What investment can give you: more speed, support, and advice

 But I’d argue that this is actually time for more investment.
 In VC terms, it would be the Series B, Series C, Series D rounds – bringing higher and higher levels of investment to enable you to not just dominate one market, but expand into others.